Tracking timing and time-zone problems in QueueMetrics

 ntpdate ntp.ien.it

-As harware clocks tend to "drift" in the long period, it is a good idea to add this command to a nightly cron job that will keep the clocks of all involved systems below a one-second difference.
+As hardware clocks tend to "drift" in the long period, it is a good idea to add this command to a nightly cron job that will keep the clocks of all involved systems below a one-second difference.

 [root@asterisk1 ~]# hwclock --show